tallhamer/MapApp/README.md

 </p>
 </span>

+If there is no active Patient Context to work from (i.e. at simulation prior to planning) the MapApp will prompt the user for the patient Medical Record Number (MRN) and the orientation of the patient via a small dialog.
+The orientation is used to convert the MapRT surface coordinates into the standard DICOM coordinate system (IEC-61217).

 Patient loaded directly from MapRT without reference to a Patient Context loaded from DICOM RT files will have a few distinguishing features.
 You will note from the right hand image above that a MapRT Preview Patient Context is generated